 Teams often use the Qualification Schedule to scout other teams to watch their strategies and robot capabilities.
-This is especially helpful when choosing alliances, should your team advance to the final matches.
+This is especially helpful when choosing alliances, should your team advance to the Elimination Matches.

 Make sure your team is on time and in place if you have an early match on competition days.
 If your team is scheduled for any of the first four matches on those days, you must queue up before the opening ceremony.
 Matches begin immediately after the conclusion of the opening ceremony.

 Please note that there will not be audible queuing at the Championship.
 As such, teams must queue up a half hour prior to each designated match.

 Print the event-specific agenda from the web site for each event you will attend.
 This information can be found at http://www.usfirst.org/roboticsprograms/frc/regional-events?id=430.
 Bring it with you so your team will have the event’s agenda.

 As Championship approaches, important event information will be posted at: http://www.usfirst.org/roboticsprograms/frc/championship-event